kimwnasptd/OWM-Qt/README.md

 OWM build with Qt
 -
-A program designed for editing the OWs of Pokemon Roms.
+A program designed for editing the OWs of Pokemon Roms for the GBA.
 All languages supported.

 Dependencies:
 -